 3) Teaching Seniors MUST confirm that the patient consents to the HIV test.

-1) Perform the HIV Rapid Test USING THE FINGERSTICK PROTOCOL!
+1) Perform the HIV Rapid Test using the oral swab or fingerstick.

 - Remember: do not use the first drop of blood

 - One the blood soaked loop is collected, swirl the loop in the developer and DISPOSE OF IN BIOHAZARD